SLU’s Catholic studies program explores the intellectual traditions of the Church

 In addition to courses in the Christian intellectual tradition, Catholic studies offers

-interested students opportunities to explore the history and mission of the Society
+you the opportunity to explore the history and mission of the Society of Jesus and

-of Jesus and the traditions underlying Saint Louis University as a Catholic, Jesuit
+the traditions underlying Saint Louis University as a Catholic, Jesuit institution.

 SLU’s Catholic studies minor is an 18-credit-hour program and welcomes students of

 SLU’s Edmund Campion Centre for Catholic Studies offers informal gatherings every

 Monday night where SLU students can gather to hear top-notch Catholic speakers, engage